The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Definitions

 \subsection{Effective, reductive and parabolic geometries}

-Suppose that $G$ is a Lie group and $H \subset G$ a closed subgroup, and $X=G/H$.
-A $(G,X)$-geometry is \emph{effective} if $G$ acts effectively on $X$, \emph{parabolic} if $G$ is a semisimple Lie group and $H$ is a parabolic subgroup of $G$, and \emph{reductive} if $G$ is a linear algebraic group and $H$ is a reductive linear algebraic subgroup.
+A complex linear algebraic group \(G\) is \emph{reductive} if it contains a Zariski dense compact subgroup.
+A \emph{generalized flag variety}, also called a \emph{rational homogeneous variety}, is a complex projective variety \(X\) acted on transitively and holomorphically by a connected complex semisimple Lie group \(G\).
+The stabilizer \(H \subset G\) of a point \(o \in X\) is a closed complex subgroup called a \emph{parabolic subgroup}.
+An \(\pr{X,G}\)-geometry is \emph{effective} if \(G\) acts effectively on \(X\), \emph{parabolic} if \(G\) is semisimple and \(H\) is parabolic, and \emph{reductive} if \(G\) is a linear algebraic group and \(H\) is a reductive linear algebraic subgroup.